bjsilva1/bjsilva1/README.md

 I'm a 2nd year Computer Science and Engineering/MathematicMajor at UCI.
 I love collaborating with people on large scale projects including game and web development.

-I'm currently the project lead on ICSSC ZotMeal.
+I'm currently a project lead on ICSSC ZotMeal.

 <!--
 **bjsilva1/bjsilva1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.